more about colorado hiking vacations

 - Colorado Backpacking Trips: With so many beautiful trails and sites, you’ll feel like a part of the scenery during a backpacking trip.
 These trips are best for guests looking for a demanding, adventurous wilderness experience.

-- Basecamp Hiking Tours: we have one basecamp tour in Colorado – our Rocky Mountain National Park Basecamp Tour.
+- Colorado Basecamp Hiking Tours: we have one basecamp tour in Colorado – our Rocky Mountain National Park Basecamp Tour.
 This trip combines a series of adventurous day hikes with comfortable frontcountry camping, fantastic outdoor cooking, and access to showers.

-- Inn-Based Hiking Tours: Similar to the basecamp tour, these trips combine adventurous day hikes with accommodations and meals on a multi-day tour, except that these are based in lodges, hotels and inns instead of camping.
+- Colorado Inn-Based Hiking Tours: Similar to the basecamp tour, these trips combine adventurous day hikes with accommodations and meals on a multi-day tour, except that these are based in lodges, hotels and inns instead of camping.
 Meals are a combination of restaurant/lodge meals and picnic meals prepared by your guide.

 - Rocky Mountain Snowshoe Tours: Hiking isn’t just for warmer weather.
 Available only in Rocky Mountain National Park, you’ll see the park in a whole new light, covered in pristine snow!
 You can even take a snowshoe tour over several days or experience the fun during a day hike.